We’ve all been there.

 Who Is the Youngest Person to Bowl a 300 Game?

-According to the United States Bowling Congress (USBC), the youngest person to bowl a 300 game is Hanna Diem of Seminole, Florida.
-She accomplished this feat at the age of 9 years and.
+According to the United States Bowling Congress (USBC), the youngest person to bowl a 300 game is a child from Seminole, Florida.
+She accomplished this feat at the age of 9 years.

 How Hard Is It to Bowl a 300?